Estimating Roughness Coefficients

 Back to top ^

-The web page also has an interactive utility that allows the user to enter variables into a variety of hydraulic equations.
+These web pages also have an interactive utility that allows the user to enter variables into a variety of hydraulic equations.
 Most of these equations were developed for specific stream characteristics, so a more in-depth knowledge of the references that each of the equations comes from could be helpful to the user.

 Back to top ^